mugiwara999/fictional-couscous/README.md

-# 100xPhoto - AI Image Generation Platform
+# PhotoForge - AI Image Generation Platform

-100xPhoto is a powerful AI image platform that lets you generate stunning images and train custom AI models.
+PhotoForge is a powerful AI image platform that lets you generate stunning images and train custom AI models.
 Built with cutting-edge technology, it enables users to create unique AI-generated artwork and train personalized models on their own image datasets.
-Whether you're an artist looking to expand your creative possibilities or a developer building AI-powered image applications, 100xPhoto provides an intuitive interface and robust capabilities for AI image generation and model training.
+Whether you're an artist looking to expand your creative possibilities or a developer building AI-powered image applications, PhotoForge provides an intuitive interface and robust capabilities for AI image generation and model training.

 ## Tech Stack